cesarsotovalero/cesarsotovalero.github.io/_posts/2022/2022-04-22-the-dynamic-features-of-java.md

 # Conclusion

 This post covered the principal dynamic features of the Java language and the JVM.
-As a corollary, the notions of **actual programs behaviour** and **possible program executions** are not clear concepts in the presence of dynamic features.
+As a corollary, we observe that the notions of **actual programs behaviour** and **possible program executions** are not clear concepts in the presence of dynamic features.
 This is particularly surprising in the context of Java, which firmly focused on writing code once and running it anywhere with consistent program behavior.
 Furthermore, the existence of dynamic features also has implications for the very definitions of soundness and precision of static analysis.
 In particular, the point-to analysis in the GraalVM compiler is not sound in the presence of dynamic features.

 Personally, I think that the use of dynamic features should be avoided as much as possible.
-I expect that, in the future, developers will be more careful about introducing dynamic behaviors into their applications.
+I expect that, in the future, developers will be more careful about introducing dynamic behaviors into their applications for the sake of consistency and performance.

 # Further Reading